MaplePHP/Query/README.md

 // PROTECTED: status = 1 AND visible = 1
 ```
 ### Having
-Having command works the same as where command above with exception that you rename "where" in method to "having" and @havingBind do not exist.
+Having command works the same as where command above with exception that you rename "where" method to "having" and that the method "havingBind" do not exist.
 ```php
 $select->having("id", 1); // id = '1'
 $select->having("parent", 0, ">");  // parent > '1'